Les-Geeks-STMX/Frostscale-Dragonspawn/README.md

 # Frostscale Dragonspawn

-The goal of this project is to create a safe environment where anyone can be theimselves without any filters, riscs, or anything.
+The goal of this project is to create a safe environment where anyone can be themselves without any filters, risks, or anything.
 My objectives are simple and very hard to do.
 And here they are for now:

 On the server side, because yes, there will be one.
 At least, for now